gammapy/gammapy-extra/experiments/galaxy-viewer/README.rst

          this could be very nice for the sun or earth
        - `astrorank`_ looking at the sphere from the inside ... this could be very nice e.g. for `Fermi allsky`.
+   - Use scenegraph texture visual to transform between (u, v) pixel coordinates in the image and (x, y) coordinate on the screen.

 Notes
 -----